bobokyung-kim/Submesoscale-Informed-Modeling/README.md

 # Submesoscale-Informed-Modeling

-This repository provides the neural network architecture and inference workflow used in:
+This repository provides the neural network architecture and workflow used in the manuscript:

-Kim & Hwang (2026), JAMES
+Kim & Hwang (2026), Journal of Advances in Modeling Earth Systems

-## What is included
-- Model architecture
-- Preprocessing pipeline
-- Inference example

-## What is NOT included
+## Demo mode
+The notebooks run in DEMO_MODE=True so they can execute without the original datasets.
+Dummy tensors are used to demonstrate the model architecture and inference workflow.

+## Data availability
-Training data and high-resolution ocean simulation outputs are not distributed due to their large size but are available from the corresponding author upon reasonable request.
+The original ocean simulation outputs are too large to distribute publicly and are available from the corresponding author upon reasonable request.

-## Example
-Run a dummy inference: